Glossary of Acronyms

-The Charter Schools Tracking System (CSTS) is designed to collect and report information related to Charter Schools.
-TEA employees use the system to respond to inquiries, maintain and update information, generate accurate and up-to-date reports, and share information with other applications.
+A computer application designed to collect and report information related to Charter Schools.
+TEA employees use the application to respond to inquiries, maintain and update information, generate accurate and up-to-date reports, and share information with other applications.

 DAP (Distinguished Achievement Program)

-The Distinguished Achievement Program requires that in addition to specific course requirements, students successfully complete any combination of four advanced measures that focus on demonstrated student performance at the college level or work equivalent to that done by professionals in the arts, sciences, business, industry or in community service.
+A program that requires that, in addition to specific course requirements, students successfully complete any combination of four advanced measures that focus on demonstrated student performance at the college level or work equivalent to that done by professionals in the arts, sciences, business, industry or in community service

 DATE (District Awards for Teacher Excellence)

-District Awards for Teacher Excellence allows school districts to create or continue a system of awards for educators who demonstrate success in student achievement.
+A program that allows school districts to create or continue a system of awards for educators who demonstrate success in student achievement

 EDA (Existing Debt Allotment)

-EDA provides funding to school districts for debt service payments on eligible bonded debt.
+A program that provides funding to school districts for debt service payments on eligible bonded debt

-EDIT+ is a web-based software application which provides a resource for Texas school regions, districts and campuses to submit their PEIMS data via the Internet.
+A web-based software application that provides a resource for Texas school regions, districts and campuses to submit their PEIMS data via the Internet.
 EDIT+ offers an interface for users to transfer PEIMS data files to TEA, validate the data, then generate reports.
 TEA uses PEIMS data to determine funding and accountability for each campus, along with providing data to TEA’s Pre-Kindergarten-16 Public Education Information Resource Data Warehouse.

 EEO (Equal Educational Opportunity)

-The Equal Educational Opportunity Act of 1974 prohibits specific discriminatory conduct, including segregating students on the basis of race, color or national origin, and discrimination against faculty and staff.
-The EEOA also requires school districts to take action to overcome students' language barriers that impede equal participation in educational programs.
+An act that prohibits specific discriminatory conduct, including segregating students on the basis of race, color or national origin, and discrimination against faculty and staff.
+The Equal Educational Opportunity Act of 1974 also requires school districts to take action to overcome students' language barriers that impede equal participation in educational programs.

 EMAT (Educational Materials Online)

-EMAT is a multipurpose web-based system that automates many of the processes involving the ordering, shipping, warehousing, redistribution and payment for state-adopted instructional materials requisitioned online by school districts and charter schools.
-Major users include textbook coordinators at school districts and charter schools, Agency instructional materials and accounts payable staff, publisher depositories, freight carriers and express delivery companies, Braille and large type textbook producers and publishing company sales staff.
+A multipurpose web-based application that automates many of the processes involving the ordering, shipping, warehousing, redistribution and payment for state-adopted instructional materials requisitioned online by school districts and charter schools.
+Major users include textbook coordinators at school districts and charter schools, agency instructional materials and accounts payable staff, publisher depositories, freight carriers and express delivery companies, Braille and large type textbook producers, and publishing company sales staff.

 ESEA (Elementary and Secondary Education Act)

-The Elementary and Secondary Education Act is a federal law passed in 1965 which funded primary and secondary education.
+A federal law passed in 1965 that funded primary and secondary education.
 The act was reauthorized by Congress multiple times after its enactment and in 2001 was replaced by the No Child Left Behind Act.

 ESY (Extended School Year)

-Under IDEA, Extended School Year Services are individualized instructional programs provided beyond the regular school year for eligible students with disabilities.
+Individualized instructional programs provided beyond the regular school year for eligible students with disabilities under IDEA.

 ETAC (Education Technology Advisory Committee)

-The Educational Technology Advisory Committee (ETAC), established by the Texas Legislature, works to increase the equity, efficiency and effectiveness of student learning, instructional management, staff development and administration.
+A committee established by the Texas Legislature that works to increase the equity, efficiency and effectiveness of student learning, instructional management, staff development and administration.
 The committee is charged with recommending state and federal legislation as well as strategies for implementation of the Long-Range Plan for Technology 2006-2020.

 FASRG (Financial Accountability System Resource Guide)

-An official Texas Education Publication, it describes the rules for financial accounting for Charter Schools, Education Service Centers and School Districts.
+An official Texas Education Publication that describes the rules for financial accounting for charter schools, education service centers, and school districts

 FERPA (Family Educational Rights and Privacy Act)